trouthouse-tech/n8n-dashboard/README.md

 - **Webhook Triggering** — Trigger N8N workflows and view responses in real-time
 - **Execution History** — Track all workflow executions with status and response data
 - **Response Parsing** — JSON responses are parsed and displayed in a structured tree view
-- **Cloud Persistence** — Workflows, executions, and responses are stored per user in Firebase
+- **Local Persistence** — All data stored locally in your browser - no account needed
 - **Portrait-Optimized UI** — Designed for vertical/portrait displays

 ## Getting Started